"What laid such ice in our veins?

 One will decides, not quick or slow just absent,

-Companionable corpse on the shoreline the sea reaches to reclaim (better in the arms of Mother Mari than the famine)
+Companionable corpse on the shoreline the sea stretches and reaches to reclaim (better in the arms of Mother Mari than the famine)

 "Habeas Corpus Christi!"

 Prima facie there is no evidence that our dust will endure any longer than yours.